Purva Eminora Investment

 Why the Pre-Launch Window Matters

 The pre-launch warm-up rate of ₹14,500/sq.ft. is held only for EOI applicants.
-Based on Puravankara's prior south-Bangalore launches, the post-launch revision typically runs 4–7% upward within 30 days of Karnataka RERA registration.
-For a 3 BHK at 1,900 sq.ft., that's roughly ₹19 Lakhs of locked-in saving — and the price gap continues to widen through the build cycle.
+Based on Puravankara's prior south-Bangalore launches, the post-launch revision typically runs 4–7% upward.
+The revision happens within 30 days of Karnataka RERA registration.
+For a 3 BHK at 1,900 sq.ft., that's roughly ₹19 Lakhs of locked-in saving.
+The price gap continues to widen through the build cycle.

 Investor Profile — Who This Works For